 On the one hand, it’s what you have been waiting for since your babies went into NICU.
 But it’s normal to freak out a little bit too.
 Suddenly you won’t have a whole team of doctors and nurses caring for your babies and it’ll just be you (plus your support people).

 But before you pack your wee ones into the car and drive off into the sunset, you’ll have plenty of time to talk with the NICU nurses to help you to prepare for the move.
-Many hospitals have a homecare team that are tasked with helping new parents to make this often huge transition home.
+Many hospitals have a homecare team that is tasked with helping new parents to make this often huge transition home.

 The Homecare team, together with doctors and other health professionals (such as a lactation specialist if there are any feeding issues), help you get a realistic idea of what looking after two or more babies will be like.
 The team will help parents work out how to manage at home including how often will they sleep.
 How often they will need to be fed and if mum will also have to pump?

 Once the babies go home some families may have visits from the Homecare team (all NICU nurses).
-This is to check the baby’s growth and feeding and to makes sure everyone is settling in ok.
+This is to check the baby’s growth and feeding and to make sure everyone is settling in ok.
 If everything is going well they hand over to a midwife or doctor to make sure the family is well looked after.

 Preparing for the Babies Arrival

 There are a few things premature twin parents are encouraged to look out for when they’re getting their home ready for the new family members.

-It is recommend that premature twins have separate beds, ideally their own bassinets in the parents’ bedroom.
+It is recommended that premature twins have separate beds, ideally their own bassinets in the parents’ bedroom.